fieldtrip/website/example/plotting_source_surface.md

 ---
-title: Plotting the result of source reconstructing on a cortical mesh
+title: Plotting the result of source reconstruction on a cortical mesh
 tags: [example, plotting, source]
+redirect_from:
+   - failed_example_plotting_source_surface
 ---

-# Plotting the result of source reconstructing on a cortical mesh
+# Plotting the result of source reconstruction on a cortical mesh

 The following function can be used to plot the results of source reconstruction on a cortical surface sheet.
 It assumes a cortical sheet _surf_, described by vertices (pnt) and triangles (tri).
-The vertices can be used as positions in **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)** by specifying cfg.sourcemodel.pos = surf.pnt.
+The vertices can be used as positions in **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)** by specifying cfg.sourcemodel.pos = surf.pnt, and cfg.sourcemodel.tri = surf.tri.
+The resulting source structure (i.e. obtained after running **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)**) can subsequently be used by **[ft_sourceanalysis](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceanalysis.m)**, using cfg.method = 'surface'.
+If the source level data also contains a time-dimension, the function **[ft_sourceanplot_interactive](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceaplot_interactive.m)** can also be used.
+The below code was written before the already mentioned functionality was implemented in FieldTrip.
+There is no strict need to use it, nor a guarantee that it will still work.

     function [handles] = myownsurfplot(cfg,surf,source)